Essential information about our school

 As an inclusive school we do everything we can to support children with their particular needs.
 The school and parents/carers work together closely for the child’s benefit.
 Often special educational needs are picked up by the class teacher.
 If a teacher becomes aware that a child has a special educational need, we will get in touch.
 The school follows the national Code of Practice for SEN. Mrs Cate is the Special Educational Needs Coordinator (SENCO).

 The School Day

-The school playgrounds are supervised from 8.45am.
-Children come into class at 8.55am.
-School ends at 3.15pm, except on Fridays (see below).
+The school playgrounds are supervised from 8.30am, children are encouraged to join in our early morning "Wake and Shake" session with our very own sports coach Mrs Rickard.
+Class rooms are open from 8:45 and children need to be in class when the bell goes at 8.55am.
+School ends at 3.15pm.
 We run a Breakfast Club from 8.00am and a Tea Time Club between 3.15 and 4.30pm.
 Please ask at the office for details.
-There are also professional child minders and an out-of-school club in Totnes, who pick up from the school.

 We are very fortunate to have our own kitchen where all meals are prepared.
 The children eat together and can bring a packed lunch if they prefer.
 Some of our children have free school meals.
-Please have a quiet word at the school office if you think you might qualify.
+Please ask at the school office if you think you might qualify.
 Click here to see the current school menu.